Finkbeiner Basketball Camps

 As the head coach at Oral Roberts, Finkbeiner led the Golden Eagles to seven Summit League regular season and tournament titles and six 20-win seasons.
 At ORU, Finkbeiner coached five All-Americans, eight conference players of the year, five conference newcomers of the year and 26 all-conference selections.
 He was named conference coach of the year twice during his ORU tenure.

 In his six years prior to ORU, Finkbeiner led Southern Nazarene to three-straight NAIA national titles and a combined 99-4 record from 1994 to 1996.
 Finkbeiner posted a 186-20 record in six seasons at SNU.
 During his career at Southern Nazarene, Finkbeiner coached nine NAIA All-Americans and a two-time NAIA Player of the Year, while five of his players went on to play professional basketball overseas.

 During his tenure at Southern Nazarene, Finkbeiner’s coaching achievements did not go unnoticed, as he was named the NAIA National Coach of the Year in 1994, 1995 and 1996.
 He was also named as the College Sports Magazine and Converse National Coach of the Year in 1995.
 Finkbeiner was named the NAIA District 9 Coach of the Year in 1993 and the Sooner Athletic Conference Coach of the Year from 1992 to 1996.

-Finkbeiner and his wife, Reva, have five children and two daughters-in-law, Isaac (Angela), Ben (Alycia), Corban (Nathan), Micha (Tommy) and Bethany and nine grandchildren.
-His son, Ben, is an assistant coach for the Aggies.
+Finkbeiner and his wife, Reva, have five children two daughters-in-law and two sons-in-law: Isaac (Angela), Ben (Alycia), Corban (Nathan), Micha (Tommy) and Bethany and 11 grandchildren.
+His son, Ben, is the associate head coach for the Aggies.